 - Usually, calling Member Services is the first step.
 If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - To file a grievance (complaint) in writing, send us your written complaint to the address listed in Chapter 2: Important Phone Numbers and Resources (How to contact us when you are making a complaint about your Part D prescription drugs or How to contact us when you are making a complaint about your medical care). - Please be sure you provide all pertinent information, including any supporting documents you believe are appropriate.
+If you put your complaint in writing, we will respond to your complaint in writing. - To use our grievance (complaint) process, you should call or send us your written complaint using one of the contact methods listed in Chapter 2: Important Phone Numbers and Resources (How to contact us when you are making a complaint about your Part D prescription drugs or medical care).

+- Please be sure you provide all pertinent information, including any supporting documents you believe are appropriate.
 Your complaint must be received by us within 60 calendar days of the event or incident that resulted in you filing your complaint. - Your issue will be investigated by a member of our complaint team.
-If you submit your complaint verbally, we will inform you the result of our review and our decision verbally or in writing.
+If you submit your complaint verbally, we will inform you of the result of our review and our decision verbally or in writing.
 If you submit a verbal complaint and request your response to be in writing, we will respond in writing.
 If you send us a written complaint, we will send you a written response, stating the result of our review.
-Our notice will include a description of our understanding of your complaint and our resolution in clear terms. - We must address your complaint as quickly as your case requires based on your health status, but no later than 30 calendar days after receiving your complaint.
+Our notice will include a description of our understanding of your complaint and our decision in clear terms. - We must address your complaint as quickly as your case requires based on your health status, but no later than 30 calendar days after receiving your complaint.
 We may extend the timeframe by up to 14 calendar days if we justify a need for additional information and the delay is in your best interest. - You also have the right to ask for a fast "expedited" grievance.
 A fast "expedited" grievance is a type of complaint that must be resolved within 24 hours from the time you contact us.
 You have the right to request a fast "expedited" grievance if you disagree with: - Our plan to take a 14-calendar-day extension on an organization/coverage determination or reconsideration/redetermination (appeal); or - Our denial of your request to expedite an organization determination or reconsideration (appeal) for health services; or - Our denial of your request to expedite a coverage determination or redetermination (appeal) for a prescription drug. - The fast "expedited" grievance process is as follows: - You or an authorized representative can call, fax, or mail your complaint and mention that you want the fast complaint or expedited grievance process.
-Call the phone number, fax, or write your complaint and send it to the address listed in Chapter 2: Important Phone Numbers and Resources (How to contact us when you are making a complaint about your Part D prescription drugs) or (How to contact us when you are making a complaint about your medical care).
+Call the phone number, fax, or write your complaint and send it to the address listed in Chapter 2: Important Phone Numbers and Resources (How to contact us when you're making a complaint about your Part D prescription drugs) or (How to contact us when you are making a complaint about your medical care).
 The fastest way to submit a fast complaint is to call or fax us.
 The fastest way to file a grievance is to call us.
 When we receive your complaint, we will promptly investigate the issue you have identified.
 If we agree with your complaint, we will cancel the 14-calendar-day extension, or expedite the determination or appeal as you originally requested.
-Regardless of whether we agree or not, we will investigate your complaint and notify you of our decision within 24 hours.
+Regardless of whether we agree or not, we will investigate your complaint and notify you of our decision within 24 hours. - The deadline for making a complaint is 60 calendar days from the time had the problem you want to complain about.